Listings are in the opposite order of appearance: headliner is listed at the top, next is the support band(s), and the last band listed is the opener.

 Friday May 29

-This show is postponing and will be rescheduled for later this year, exact date as yet unknown.
+This show is postponing and will be rescheduled for 2021, exact date as yet unknown.
 Your tickets will be transferred to the new date automatically unless you request a refund, which you can do at any time.
 Once it is rescheduled, we will let you know the new date, and you will still have one more opportunity at that time to request a refund if you cannot make the new date.

 Friday May 29 2020